qrystalml/BNP/README.md

-# This repository contains source code for PNB Paribas technical test.
+# This repository contains source code for BNP Paribas technical test.

 In order to make this repository accessible for it's audience with different levels of technical expertise, it has been structured in its simplistic form with clear instructions on how to setup and execute functions in various module to achieve desired outcome at various steps.